Constitutional Convention (No. 2) Bill

 Overview

 This bill establishes a Constitutional Convention to review and make recommendations on the UK's constitution.
-The Convention will address key areas such as devolution, electoral reform, and the House of Lords, and is required to publish its recommendations within a year of its commencement.
+The Convention will examine various aspects of the UK's governance, including devolution, electoral reform, and the House of Lords, and will report its findings within a year.

 Description

-The bill mandates the creation of a Constitutional Convention tasked with examining and proposing changes to the UK's constitution.
-The Convention's terms of reference specifically include:
+The bill mandates the creation of a Constitutional Convention to consider the UK constitution.
+Key areas of focus include:

-- Devolution of legislative and fiscal power to Scotland, England, Wales, and Northern Ireland, and to local authorities.
+- Devolution: Examining the distribution of legislative and fiscal powers to Scotland, England, Wales, and Northern Ireland, and to local authorities.

 Government Spending